FrankDocu/Lichess-Development-Onboarding/translation_context.md

 List players that you have blocked="List" is used as a verb here.
 This is a descriptive sentence which appears when you hover the mouse over the block icon on your own profile.
 Clicking the icon will show you a list of players you have blocked.

-Human=Button for playing against a human player (instead of playing against the computer).
-Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
+Human=Press this to play against a human player (instead of playing against the computer).
+Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

-Computer=Button for playing against a computer player (instead of playing against a human being).
-Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
+Computer=Press this button to play against a computer player (instead of playing against a human being).
+Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

-Side=
+Side=Lets you select what side you want to play as (White, Black, or random).
+Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png (the screenshot is from an old version; "Color" is now "Side").
+All mobile app sentences *must* be kept compact, as they need to scale to small devices.

-Access is unauthorized.=
+Access is unauthorized.=This is a generic sentence that usually appears when the player is not signed in, or when an incorrect password is entered.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 No internet connection.
-You can still play offline from the menu.=
+You can still play offline from the menu.=Descriptive sentence.
+Is only shown when your mobile device is lacking connectivity to the internet.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

-You are now connected to lichess.org=
+You are now connected to lichess.org=Notifies the player they are successfully connected to the site.
+This is only for mobile users, because the mobile app can also work offline.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 You are now connected to lichess.org.
-You can sign in or start a new game from the menu.=
+You can sign in or start a new game from the menu.=Notifies the player they are successfully connected to the site.
+This is only for mobile users, because the mobile app can also work offline.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

-You have been signed out=
+You have been signed out=Notifies the player that they have successfully signed out of their account.

 Resume game=

-Play offline, over the board=
+Play offline, over the board="Over the board" means playing locally, on the device, usually between two players sitting across from each other.
+Offline play is only available on the lichess mobile app and thus *must* be kept compact, as mobile sentences need to scale to small devices.

-Show PGN=
+Show PGN=Pressing this button displays the PGN record.
+PGN is short for "Portable Game Notation"; it is the way chess moves are recorded (1. e4 e5, and so on).
+The sentence is only found in the lichess mobile app, and *must* be kept short, as mobile sentences need to scale to small devices.